Exploring the Bible

 Jesus made it a principal of his life to promote his father and not himself.
 “My Father is greater than I” (John 14:28).
 How could this be if the two are equal?
-God was the teacher of Jesus (John 8:28).
+God is the teacher of Jesus (John 8:28).
 Jesus, the pupil, was not above his teacher nor equal to him.
 The Son learned things from his Father.
 The title “father” means a male parent who begets an offspring.
 Jesus Christ was begotten by the Father.
 Since God was the Father of Jesus, Jesus was dependent upon God for life.
 The Son said as much: “As the Father hath life in himself; so hath he given to the Son to have life in himself” (John 5:26).
 Yes, God is the source and fountainhead of all life.
 He has given His Son power to have life in himself.
 Since this is definitely true, how could Jesus have been co-eternal or co-equal with the Father?
 Were it not for God, the Son would never have lived.

-If then, Jesus is not “God the Son or the “God-Man”, who is he?
+If then, Jesus is not “God the Son, who is he?
 The whole testimony of Scripture says that he is the “Son of man” and “Son of God”.
 John 1:51 and 3:14-15 tell us he is the Son of Man.
 This clearly indicates that it was by human birth that he “was made flesh”.